dwyl/flutter-bloc-tutorial/README.md

 In the Flutter ecosystem,
-there are a few frameworks that you can choose that will help you setup and *utilize* shared state in your application and do the heavy lifting for you.
+there are a few frameworks that you can choose that will help you setup and *use* shared state in your application and do the heavy lifting for you.
 Examples include
 [Riverpod](https://riverpod.dev/),
 [Provider](https://pub.dev/packages/provider)
 and [**Bloc**](https://bloclibrary.dev/#/).
-The latter will be the focus of this tutorial.
+Bloc is the newest of the options and is built by people who previously used the other options on larger `Flutter` Apps.

 ## Do I actually need this?